 - School Counseling

-The clinical mental health and school counseling program is accredited by Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The clinical mental health, marriage, and school counseling programs are accredited by Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 School Name: Regent University

 Program Name: Master of Arts in Counseling